nawabahmadreshi/documentation/pages/features/search.md

                 .setContentIndexingMode(BranchUniversalObject.CONTENT_INDEX_MODE.PUBLIC);

-// Add the item to the index specifying the user event that triggered this interaction branchUniversalObject.listOnBranchSearch(BranchEvent.VIEW);
+// Add the item to the index specifying the user event that triggered this interaction branchUniversalObject.listOnSamsungSearch(BranchEvent.VIEW);

 {% endhighlight %}

-{% endif %}

 To learn more about how to use and customize the Branch Universal Object for content, see [more details here]({{base.url}}}/features/search/advanced/#representing-your-content-using-the-branchuniversalobject).

 ## Guidelines for when to index your content with Branch

-We don't recommend adding every piece of content in your app to the on-device Branch Index in order to honor resource constraints on device as well as preserve the search user experience.
+We don't recommend adding every piece of content in your app to the on-device Branch index in order to honor resource constraints on device as well as preserve the search user experience.
 What is most valuable from an on-device interaction and search experience is for users to be able to discover relevant content that they have engaged with in the past.
 We only recommend adding content that you think is valuable for a specific user based on their interaction with content within your app.
-Here are a few guidelines to help you determine when to add content to the Index
+Here are a few guidelines to help you determine when to add content to the index.

-1. **Index content on every user interaction with content**
+### 1. Index content on every user interaction with content

 The most basic recommendation we give our users is to index content with Branch on every user interaction with a specific piece of content.
-Make sure you add the appropriate user interaction signals as part of the index method to allow Branch to incorporate the significance of the event in ranking.  for example, a user that adds an item to their cart, has a stronger affinity to that item vs just viewing it.
+Make sure you add the appropriate user interaction signals as part of the index method to allow Branch to incorporate the significance of the event in ranking.
+For example, a user that adds an item to their cart has a stronger affinity to that item vs just viewing it.

 Here are some examples of when you might index content: